cheme/web3/wiki.md

 # Information management

 wiki should be like git : fork, merge, version ...
-And striple like that.
+And Striple like that.

 # Trust